Financial inclusion: Tracking through budget analysis

-To assess whether such inclusion as earmarked in policies are actually reaching the common beneficiaries, since the 1990s, there has been serious efforts both in the government agencies and in the civil society to monitor the fund flow process and to track the outcome of public expenditure through budget tracking.
-Organizations like International Budget Partnership (IBP) are undertaking global surveys in more than 100 countries to study the openness (transparency) in budget making process.
+To assess whether such inclusion as earmarked in policies is actually reaching the common beneficiaries, since the 1990s, there has been serious efforts both in the government agencies and in the civil society to monitor the fund flow process and to track the outcome of public expenditure through budget tracking.
+Organizations like the International Budget Partnership (IBP) are undertaking global surveys in more than 100 countries to study the openness (transparency) in the budget-making process.
 There are various tools used by different civil society groups to track public expenditure.
-Such tools may include performance monitoring of public services, social audit and public accountability surveys.
-In India, the institutionalization of Right to information (RTI) has been a supporting tool for activists and citizen groups for budget tracking and advocacy for social inclusion.
+Such tools may include performance monitoring of public services, social audits, and public accountability surveys.
+In India, the institutionalization of the Right to Information (RTI) has been a supporting tool for activists and citizen groups for budget tracking and advocacy for social inclusion.

 Bank stability

-The theoretical and empirical evidence on the link between financial inclusion and bank stability are limited.
+The theoretical and empirical evidence on the link between financial inclusion and bank stability is limited.
 Banking literature indicates several potential channels through which financial inclusion may influence bank stability.
-A recent study appeared in Journal Economic Behavior & Organization a robust positive association between financial inclusion and bank stability.
-The authors show that the positive association is more pronounced with those banks that have higher retail deposit funding share and lower marginal costs of providing banking services; and also, with those that operate in countries with stronger institutional quality.
+A recent study appeared in the Journal of Economic Behavior & Organization [84] and found [84] a robust positive association between financial inclusion and bank stability.
+The authors show that the positive association is more pronounced with those banks that have higher retail deposit funding shares and lower marginal costs of providing banking services and also with those that operate in countries with stronger institutional quality.

 Evidence on the effectiveness of interventions

-Results from research on the effectiveness of financial inclusion programs to improve economic, social, behavioral and gender-related outcomes in low- and middle-income countries have been mixed and programs to improve access to financial services often have small or inconsistent effects on income, health, and other social outcomes.
-Programs geared toward savings opportunities have had small but more consistently positive effects, and fewer risks, than credit-oriented programs.
+Results from research on the effectiveness of financial inclusion programs to improve economic, social, behavioral, and gender-related outcomes in low- and middle-income countries have been mixed, and programs to improve access to financial services often have small or inconsistent effects on income, health, and other social outcomes.
+Programs geared toward savings opportunities have had smaller but more consistently positive effects and fewer risks than credit-oriented programs.